ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-1-2.md

-Chapter 1: Introduction: The Benefits of Continuous Improvement and Adaptation
+The Benefits of Continuous Improvement and Adaptation
 ==============================================================================

 Businesses today operate in a rapidly changing environment, where customer needs, market conditions, and technology are constantly evolving.
 In order to stay competitive and grow, businesses must be able to adapt quickly to these changes.